stevleibelt/php_component_shutdown/README.md

 ## General

-This component provides the ShutdownInterface as well as an ShutdownAwareInterface.
-It comes with two implementations of the ShutdownInterface.
+This component provides the *ShutdownInterface* as well as an *ShutdownAwareInterface*.
+It comes with two implementations of the *ShutdownInterface*.

 You can use this interface to shutdown classes or processes to prevent you from using kill to stop the process.
 With the shutdown, you can controll how you class or process should go to a well defined shutdown.

 This component was created by splitting up the [PHP_Bazzline_Utility](https://github.com/stevleibelt/PHP_Bazzline_Utility) repository.

 ## Implementations

 Two implementations exists.
-The FileShutdown and the RuntimeShutdown.
+The *FileShutdown* and the *RuntimeShutdown*.

 ### RuntimeShutdown